 If one party wants kids and the other doesn’t resentment will grow.

-If the couples skip discussing children as a part ready for marriage checklist, it can create conflicts regarding finance, lifestyle.
+If the couples skip discussing children as a part of the ready for marriage checklist, it can create conflicts regarding finance and lifestyle.

 So discuss this thoroughly before making any major commitment.
 Also, it would be a good idea to take up a marriage readiness test as you start a new chapter in your life.